AneoGroup/tronderenergi-ai-hackathon-2021/README.md

   thus excess production cannot be fed back into the grid.
   If production is larger than consumption, and all storages full, then excess production is curtailed (thrown away).
 - All losses from transformers and distribution lines can be neglected.

+The mathematical description can be found in this [document](docs/rye_simulator.pdf).

 Technical data is found in the table below: